Lung Biopsy

 Why is a lung biopsy performed?

-To diagnose lung diseases, infections, or cancer.
+To diagnose lung diseases, infections, or cancers, and to assess lung damage.

 What are the types of lung biopsies?